Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 View of Crater Lake thorugh the trees.

-We can find great dispersed camping spots just outside the park boundary, especially near Forest Road 70 off State Highway 138.
-These sites let us sleep among tall pines and get easy access to the park the next day.
+Look for dispersed camping spots just outside the park – Forest Road 70 off Highway 138 is a favorite.
+You’ll sleep among pines and have easy park access in the morning.
+I

 One of our favorite nearby areas: